andrealommen/PHY309/assignments/hw3.md

 &nbsp;&nbsp;&nbsp;&nbsp;(a) What is the maximum voltage that can be applied to the balloon?
 (You can use the same expression for E-field that you used in the previous problem.
 Set that equal to the breakdown voltage to find a $$q_{max}$$ for the balloon.
 Then use your expression for Voltage or capacitance from the previous problem to answer the question.)

 &nbsp;&nbsp;&nbsp;&nbsp;(b)  What gas pressure inside the balloon would produce the same effect?
-What fraction of atmospheric pressure is this?
+(See equation 2.52)  What fraction of atmospheric pressure is this?
 Will it work?